Nov 5, 201811:31 AM

 What you need to know before tying the knot in New Orleans

 Though it can be easy to get swept up in the music or distracted by the beignets, there are some requirements a couple must meet before second lining into marital bliss.
-The New Orleans Conventions & Visitors Bureau lays out all the guidelines for both a visiting and local couple.
+New Orleans and Company (formerly the New Orleans Convention and Visitors Bureau) lays out all the guidelines for both a visiting and local couple.
 The biggest requirement is a marriage license.

 To obtain a marriage license the couple will need the following things:

-- If previously married, a certified copy of the final divorce decree is required.
+- If previously married, a final divorce decree is required.

-- If widowed, a certified copy of death certificate of the former spouse is required.
+- If widowed, a certified copy of death certificate is required.

-- LOUISIANA RESIDENTS – 72-hour waiting period period between issue of license and wedding, may be waived by a judge.
-Bring marriage license to judge at First or Second City Court, 421 Loyola Ave., Monday-Friday, 9:00 a.m.-4:00 p.m.
+- LOUISIANA RESIDENTS – 24-hour waiting period between issue of license and wedding, may be waived by a judge.
+Bring marriage license to judge at First City Court, 421 Loyola Ave., Monday through Friday, 9 a.m. to 4 p.m.
+Call 504-407-0400 for more information.
 The license is valid for 30 days.

-The New Orleans CVB also gives some insights into obtaining a permit for pictures or a ceremony in Jackson Square, as well as what a couple must do to have a second line down a street in the city.
+The New Orleans and Co. also gives some insights into obtaining a permit for pictures or a ceremony in Jackson Square, as well as what a couple must do to have a second line down a street in the city.

 A permit is required in order to take pictures or perform a wedding ceremony in Jackson Square, located in the French Quarter in front of the St. Louis Cathedral.
 To gather more information or ask questions about events in Jackson Square, call 504-658-2176 or click here.